-The Power Regulating Module ("PRM") has been specifically designed to control the power delivered to the artificial reefs.
-The PRM continually optimises power output to ensure the electrolytic process operates at peak efficiency at all times, while growing the strongest form of limestone rock is grown.
+The Smart Power Management System ("SPM") has been specifically designed to control the power delivered to the artificial reefs.
+The SPM continually optimises power output to ensure the electrolytic process operates at peak efficiency at all times, while growing the strongest form of limestone rock is grown.

 To extract calcium carbonate from seawater with electrolysis, the voltage applied between the anode and cathode must be at least 1.23 volts, but ideally below 4 volts.
 Low levels of power will just be wasted with no electrolysis taking place.
 While high levels of power lead to reduced efficiency with other chemical reactions taking preference.
 This could result in the formation of softer magnesium hydroxide based minerals (Brucite) over strong calcium carbonate based minerals (Aragonite) that form limestone rock.